Medically reviewed by Dr Helena Watson on 6th June 2020

 What is my body doing at eleven weeks pregnant?

 Hopefully, that morning sickness will be starting to die down and you’ll be getting your appetite back.
-Whist the saying goes ‘eating for two’, don’t go overboard.
+Whilst the saying goes ‘eating for two’, don’t go overboard.
 Stick to a healthy diet of nutritious meals and avoid too much junk.

 Even if you’re still not showing that pregnancy bump (everyone will start to show at different times) you might find your jeans are feeling a little tighter this week.
 Of course, this is to be expected now you’re pregnant, but being bloated and indigestion is a common symptom thanks to those wonderful pregnancy hormones!